bounce-rs/bounce/book-src/core-api.md

 ### Selector

 A derived state.
-Unlike Atoms or Slices, a selector cannot store any value.
+Unlike Atoms or Slices, a selector does not store any value in itself.
 It derives its value from other states (atoms, slices or other selectors) and subscribes to the state used to derive values so it will update its value when any value it subscribes to changes automatically.

 #### Example

-A selector that checks if the pervious counter slice is even.
+A selector that checks if the counter slice defined in the previous example is even.

 ```rust
 #[derive(PartialEq)]